 - Saint Louis University Admission Requirements

 DuBourg Hall at Saint Louis University

-The biggest Catholic university on the west coast, Loyola Marymount University houses more than 6,000 undergraduates as well as seven schools that specialize in fields such as education, law, and business administration.
+The biggest Catholic university on the West Coast, Loyola Marymount University houses more than 6,500 undergraduates, as well as seven schools that specialize in fields such as education, law, and business administration.

-With more than 150 student organizations, including 22 Greek chapters, LMU provides easy access to recreational and employment opportunities in Los Angeles, where regional offices for companies such as YouTube, Buzzfeed, and Google are based.
+With about 150 student organizations, including almost 15 Greek chapters, LMU provides easy access to recreational and employment opportunities in Los Angeles, where regional offices for companies such as YouTube, Buzzfeed, and Google are based.

 - Location: Los Angeles, CA